‘Nigerian soldiers rape girls in IDP camps in exchange for food’

-London based human rights organisation, Amnesty International (AI), says Nigerian soldiers and Civilian JTF members take turns to rape girls and women in Internally Displaced Persons (IDP) camp in exchange for food.
+According to Amnesty International, Nigerian soldiers and civilian JTF members often rape women in IDP camps in exchange for food.

 Millions of Nigerians in war ravaged north east States of Borno, Adamawa and Yobe have been fleeing the Boko Haram insurgency which began in 2009.

 The refugees often end up in camps for displaced persons where food is oftentimes a luxury.

 AI says the displaced who often have little food to eat, have been turned to sex slaves by persons who are supposed to protect them from terrorists.